7 Best Split Rail Fence Gate Ideas

 Welded Pipe Style Tube Gate

-Standard gate widths are 4′, 6′, 8′, 10′ and 12′ wide.
-Larger widths are available.
-However, they also have large spaces between the pipes.
+Standard single gate widths are 4′, 6′, 8′, 10′ and 12′ wide.
+Larger widths of up to 16′ wide are also available.
+However, pipe style gates have large spaces between the pipes.
 As a result, not good for containing small animals or pets.

-Adding wire mesh is an option, although not an attractive one.
-Farm gates come painted from the factory.
+Farm gates come either galvanized or painted from the factory.
 Red, green or blue are standard colors.
 These colors do not fit in well with residential surroundings.
 Therefore, farm gates are not a popular choice for homeowners.

 Farmers and ranchers however, love their ease of use, strength and durability.